AliyasAhmed/React-JS/useRef.md

   const a = useRef(0) // this will save the value and everythime the app re-renders it will remain same and let the update do it thing. useEffect(() => {
     a.current = a.current + 1; // but we have to use a.current
-    console.log(`rendering and the value of a is ${a.current}`) //When state is changed this will re-render but due to re-render the value of a will set back to 0.
+    console.log(`rendering and the value of a is ${a.current}`) //When state is changed this will re-render
+  //but due to re-render the value of a will set back to 0.
 But If we use useRef out value wont be rendered and will be updated
   });
   return (
     <div>